MicrosoftDocs/microsoft-365-docs/microsoft-365/frontline/deploy-shifts-at-scale.md

     Under **Time-off reasons**, select **Add**, and then for each time-off reason that you create:
     1. Give it a name.
 It can’t be longer than 40 characters.
     1. Choose an icon.
     1. Enter a unique code.
-The code can be up to 100 alphanumeric characters long.
+The code is a mandatory field and can be up to 100 alphanumeric characters long.
 For example, A01.
 These codes can't be changed after Shifts is deployed.
+Codes ensure uniformity across all your HR systems and streamlined experiences across your frontline teams and apps.

     Make sure the time-off reasons reflect what’s supported across your frontline organization.
 Frontline managers use these time-off reasons when they assign time off to frontline workers.
 And, if you turned on **Time-off requests**, your frontline workers choose from these time-off reasons from when they request time off.
 1. Under **Time clock**, turn on or turn off **Clock in/clock out**.
 When this setting is on, frontline workers can clock in and out of their shifts and record breaks, and frontline managers can export their team’s time report.